weiran-zsd/eslint-plugin-node/docs/rules/file-extension-in-import.md

 export * from "./path/to/a/file"
 ```

-However, when using [`--experimental-modules`](https://medium.com/@nodejs/announcing-a-new-experimental-modules-1be8d2d6c2ff), file extensions are required.

 We can also import a variety of file types with bundlers such as Webpack.
 In this situation, explicit file extensions can help to identify the type of file being imported.